jinpeng01/WGSum/README.md

 # WGSUM
-Code for ACL 2021 paper: *[Word Graph Guided Summarization for Radiology Findings]*
+Code for findings of ACL 2021 paper: *[Word Graph Guided Summarization for Radiology Findings]*

 ==========